-1. Turn on the control power supply and main power supply of the driver while both the HWTO1 and HWTO2 inputs are an ON state.

-Check that the motor puts into an excitation state and the EDM output is an OFF state.

-2. Turn both the HWTO1 input and the HWTO2 input OFF.
-Check that the motor puts into a non-excitation state and the EDM output is turned ON.
+- 1. Turn on the control power supply and the main power supply of the driver while both the HWTO1 and HWTO2 inputs are an ON state. - Check that the motor puts into an excitation state and the EDM output is an OFF state. - Turn both the HWTO1 and HWTO2 inputs OFF.Check that the motor puts into a non-excitation state and the EDM output is turned ON.

-6-7 Related functions
+5-7 Related functions

-Note The related functions are not safety-related parts of a control system.
+The related functions are not safety-related parts of a control system.